custom-components/sensor.untappd/README.md

 **secret (Required)** | Your Untapped API secret.
 **username (Required)** | The username of the Untaped user, you want updates for.

+You will need to apply for an [API from Untapped](https://untappd.com/api) to use this.

 ***
 Due to how `custom_componentes` are importerd, it is normal to see a `ModuleNotFoundError` error on first boot after adding this, to resolve it, restart Home-Assistant.